o3de/o3de.org/content/docs/contributing/to-docs/style-guide/media.md

 toc: true
 ---

+There are two available methods to add images to documentation topics.
+You can use markdown syntax, or the `image-width` shortcode.
+If you are adding multiple images, very large images, or `.svg` diagrams, consider using the `image-width` shortcode to limit the width of images as the image scales to the width of the browser window.

+## Adding images with markdown syntax

-To add an image, use syntax similar to a link, preceded by an exclamation mark.
+To add an image with markdown syntax, use syntax similar to a link, preceded by an exclamation mark.
 The text in the brackets is displayed when the image does not load.
 Inside the parentheses is the link to the image asset, and an optional image title in double quotes.

 Image example: